-Safeguard Iowa Partnership organizational structure includes Board of Directors, Initiative Teams and Chapters.
-The Partnership has two full-time employees; an Executive Director and Program Manager.
+Safeguard Iowa Partnership organizational structure includes Board of Directors, and two full-time employees; an Executive Director and Program Manager.

 Iowa Department of Public Safety

-In addition to his current duties Director Saunders represents Iowa law enforcement interests on the Executive Committee for the Mid States Organized Crime Information Center (MOCIC), a position he has held for 14 years.
+In addition to his current duties, Director Saunders represents Iowa law enforcement interested on the Executive Committee for the Mid States Organized Crime Information Center (MOCIC), a position he has held for 14 years.
 MOCIC is comprised of nine Midwestern states and is one of six Regional Information Sharing Systems (RISS) operating in the United States.
-Director Saunders also serves on the Executive Board for the Midwest High Intensity Drug Trafficking area and was recently nominated to represent the National Narcotics Officers Association on the National Domestic Communications Assistance Center's Executive Advisory Board.
+Director Saunders also serves on the Executive Board for the Midwest High Intensity Drug Trafficking area and was recently nominated to represent the National Narcotics Officers Association on the nation Domestic Communication Assistance Center's Executive Advisory Board.

-Originally from the northwest Iowa community of Okoboji, Director Saunders graduated from the Department of Public Safety's 13th Basic Academy on July 2, 1987.
-Throughout his career with Public Safety, Director Saunders has served Iowans in many different capacities: as a State Trooper in the Iowa State Patrol, a Special Agent with the Division of Criminal Investigation, state coordinator for the Iowa Law Enforcement Intelligence Network (LEIN), Bureau Chief of the DPS Public Information Bureau, Assistant Director for DCI overseeing the Support Operations Bureau, and Director of the Division of Intelligence and Fusion Center, and in January 2014, was appointed as the Commissioner of Public Safety as Director of Investigative
+Originally from the northwest Iowa community of Okoboji, Director Saunders graduated from the Department of Public Safety's 13th Basics Academy on July 2, 1987.
+Throughout his career with Public Safety, Directory Saunders has served Iowans in many different capacities: as a State Trooper in the Iowa State Patrol, a Special Agent with the Division of Criminal Investigation, state coordinator for the Iowa Law Enforcement Intelligence Network (LEIN), Bureau Chief of the DPS Public Information Bureau, Assistant Director for DCI overseeing the Support Operations Bureau, and Director of the Division of Intelligence and Fusion Center, and in January 2014, was appointed by the Commissioner of Public Safety as Director of Investigative Operations.

 Linn County Emergency Management

 Mike is a graduate of the University of Iowa ('77 B.B., Economics and '82, M.A., Public Administration).
 Mike served as a member of the Iowa City Police Department (1975-1989) and as Chief of Police for Mt.
 Pleasant, Iowa (1989-1994).
 In 1994, Mike was hired as Administrative Services Director/Assistant to the Board of Supervisors for Linn County.
-While working for the Board of Supervisors, Mike served as public information officer for Linn County and Emergency Management from 1994 and was lead PIO during the Flood fo 2008.
-Following the flood, he coordinated disaster revoery efforts for county government services and assumed new responsibilities as Director of Strategic and Legislative Services.
+While working of the Board of Supervisors, Mike served as public information officer for Linn County and Emergency Management from 1994 and was lead PIO during the Flood of 2008.
+Following the flood, he coordinated disaster recovery efforts for county government services and assumed new responsibilities as Director of Strategic and Legislative Services.
 He joined Linn County Emergency Management in February, 2009.